CI Integration

 - Cycle-accurate timers available

-If you have access to bare metal CI (GitHub large runners, self-hosted), use it for security-critical timing tests.
+If you have bare metal CI (GitHub large runners, self-hosted), use it for security-critical timing tests.

 Self-hosted runners